-Three Months Ended Fiscal 2023 to Fiscal 2022
+Three Months Ended Fiscal 2023 to Fiscal 2022 Six Months Ended Fiscal 2023 to Fiscal 2022

-Compensation costs 5
+Compensation costs 2 3

-Commissions (3)
+Commissions (2) (2)

-Travel and entertainment 1
+Travel and entertainment 2 1

-Other (1)
+Other 1

-Total change 2
+Total change 3 2

-The increase in compensation costs for the first quarter of fiscal 2023 compared to the corresponding period of the prior year reflected an increase in average headcount of approximately 8%.
+The increase in compensation costs for the second quarter and first six months of fiscal 2023, compared to the corresponding periods of the prior year reflected an increase in average headcount of approximately 10% and 9%, respectively.
 The expansion of our sales and marketing teams are expected to support our ability to execute on key market opportunities.
+The impact of the increase in headcount was partially offset by the impact of foreign exchange rate fluctuations.

-The decrease in commissions expense for the first quarter of fiscal 2023 compared to the corresponding period of the prior year was primarily due to lower performance against sales goals.
+The decrease in commissions expense for the second quarter and first six months of fiscal 2023 compared to the corresponding periods of the prior year was primarily due to lower performance against sales goals.

-Travel and entertainment expense increased in the first quarter of fiscal 2023 compared to the corresponding period of the prior year as COVID-19 related travel restrictions eased.
+Travel and entertainment expense increased in the second quarter and first six months of fiscal 2023 compared to the corresponding periods of the prior year as COVID-19 related travel restrictions eased.